PROTESTANT NONCONFORMITY IN SCOTLAND - AN INTRODUCTION, Part One

 What this bit of history means is that from 1733 the possibility grows that an ancestor attended something other than the local Church of Scotland, and that from 1843 until 1855 when civil registration began, there is a better chance that the event was recorded in a different church register.
 There were also a significant number of irregular marriages which were not entered in parish registers; a reference may be found in kirk sessions or in sheriff's court records.

-GROOME, Frances.
-THE ORDNANCE GAZETTEER OF SCOTLAND: A Survey of Scottish Topography, Statistical, Biographical, Historical.
+GROOME, Francis H. THE ORDNANCE GAZETTEER OF SCOTLAND: A Survey of Scottish Topography, Statistical, Biographical, Historical.
 6 volumes.
 Edinburgh: T.C.
 Jacks, 1883-1885.

 IRVINE, Sherry.
 YOUR SCOTTISH ANCESTRY: A GUIDE FOR NORTH AMERICANS.
 Salt Lake City: Ancestry, 1997.

 MOODY, David.
 SCOTTISH FAMILY HISTORY.
 London: B.T.
 Batsford, 1988 and Baltimore: Genealogical Publishing Company, 1990.

 STEEL, D.J.
 NATIONAL INDEX OF PARISH REGISTERS, Vol. 12, Scotland.
 London: Society of Genealogists, 1970.